About the Author

 - Xiaomi Mi A2

-Yes, turns out I have an unfortunate habit of destroying phones, particularly those with my SIM card.
+Yes, turns out I have an unfortunate habit of destroying phones, particularly those with my SIM card (which ended up in Bob's hands, otherwise he'd get his business trips since he lost his original SIM card & didn't have time to restore it).
 Turns out SD660 isn't as performant as I liked.

 - Xiaomi Mi A1